QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ### Plugin installation

-The plugin will be available shortly in SonarQube update center.
+The plugin will be (hopefully) available shortly in SonarQube update center.
 Meantime it can be [downloaded from Maven central](http://search.maven.org/remotecontent?filepath=com/qualinsight/plugins/sonarqube/qualinsight-plugins-sonarqube-wtf-internal/1.0.0/qualinsight-plugins-sonarqube-wtf-internal-1.0.0.jar)

 ### Adding WTF! to your code